Brian Hinman: Career

-In 2012, Hinman co-founded Mimosa Networks, a gigabit wireless hardware company based in Santa Clara, CA. Hinman served as Co-Founder, CEO and President at Mimosa Networks.
+In 2012, Hinman co-founded Mimosa Networks, a gigabit wireless hardware company based in Santa Clara, CA. Hinman served as co-founder, CEO and president at Mimosa Networks.
 In November 2018, Mimosa merged with Airspan Networks, a leader in 5G mobile technologies.

 Awards

-Brian Hinman received the Ernst & Young Entrepreneur Of The Year Award in 2004 and was a national finalist in 2005.
-The Ernst & Young Entrepreneur Of The Year© award is the world's most prestigious business award for entrepreneurs, spanning more than 140 cities and 50 countries worldwide.
+Hinman received the Ernst & Young Entrepreneur Of The Year Award in 2004 and was a national finalist in 2005.

 In 2011, the Rochester Institute of Technology awarded him an honorary doctorate of science.